-Chicago Cubs pitcher Travis Wood doubled in the winning run in the top of the 13th inning on Monday to beat the Miami Marlins 5-4.
+Chicago Cubs pitcher Travis Wood doubled in the winning run in the top of the 13th inning to beat the Miami Marlins 5-4.

-Wood came up to bat with two outs in the inning with one man on base after left fielder Junior Lake singled in the prior at-bat.
-Wood hit the third pitch he saw down the left field line, allowing Lake to score from first, according to Cubs.com.
+Wood came up to bat with two outs in the inning with one man on base.
+Left Fielder, Junior Lake, singled in the prior at bat.
+Wood would hit the third pitch of the at bat down the left field line, allowing Lake to score from first, according to Cubs.

 “[Whiteside] was my last guy, then if we get beyond and I use Russ [pitcher James Russell], I need somebody to pitch and I still need another body,” Renteria said.
 “The way [Wood] handles the bat, he gave us, he gave himself a chance in that at-bat.”

-Wood has two career game winning RBIs, according to Cubs.com, which may have influenced the decision.
+Wood has two career game winning RBIs, according to Cubs

 Wood pitched the day before and got the win.